gyulanemeth/bluefox.email/comparison/bluefox-vs-mailchimp.md

 ### BlueFox Email's Design Philosophy

 BlueFox Email prioritizes professional email design with a focus on consistency, flexibility, and speed.
-The **Chameleon Email Builder** is built on the industry-leading Chamaileon SDK, renowned for its design capabilities and consistent rendering across email clients.
+The **Email Builder** in BlueFox Email is built on the industry-leading Chamaileon SDK, renowned for its design capabilities and consistent rendering across email clients.
 Chamaileon offers a no-code builder that's powerful yet simple, providing 90% faster time-to-market for email-driven campaigns with reusable assets, standardized modules, and bulletproof email HTML.

 The platform features reusable components that ensure consistent branding elements across both marketing campaigns and email workflows.
 Cross-client optimization delivers pixel-precise rendering in Gmail, Outlook, Apple Mail, and mobile clients, while Handlebars templating provides advanced personalization and conditional logic for dynamic content creation.
 The emphasis on consistent rendering and flexible personalization helps teams deliver professional, brand-safe emails across all major clients with confidence, addressing the design limitations that many Mailchimp users experience.